 By 1860, most of Jesse Martin’s children remained in Marion County.
 David Martin lived and worked near Boothsville, on the farm of Harrison Manly, whose wife Sarah was a Martin cousin of David.
 Ezekiel Martin lived and worked on the farm of Hamilton Williamson in Pleasants County, and Blackburn Martin lived and worked on the farm of his brother William F. Martin, also in Pleasants County.
-The Martin brothers Blackburn, Ezekiel, David, and William F. may have stayed apart and away from Marion County throughout the 1860’s, had they not been brought together by the Civil War.
+The Martin brothers may have stayed apart and away from Marion County throughout the 1860’s, had they not been brought together by the Civil War.

-Private Ezekiel Martin found his way to his relatives and friends in Company A of the 31st Virginia Infantry Regiment weeks following the organization of that unit in the early summer of 1861, but it is unknown for precisely how long he served.
-His record of service with the 31st ceases after the Company A muster report of September 2, 1861.
+Private Ezekiel Martin found his way to his relatives and friends in Company A of the 31st Virginia Infantry Regiment weeks following the organization of that unit in the early summer of 1861, but it is unknown for precisely how long he served in the 31st.
+His record of service in that regiment ceases after the Company A muster report of September 2, 1861.
 The service record of Private Benjamin Koon Martin contains the same muster report, a receipt for clothing, and a note that he received special orders to report from the Army of Northern Virginia in January of 1863.